 Here’s a rundown on three of the top whole-home generators on the market today, all of which run at noise levels that won’t cause disruption.

-With an operational noise level of just 58 dBA, the Generac Guardian series of generators are the quietest models.
-Extremely popular, they’re not only operationally subdued, but they’re also incredibly reliable.
+With an operational noise level of just 58 dBA, the extremely popular Generac Guardian series of generators has the quietest models.
+Generac Guardian generators are not only operationally subdued, but they’re also incredibly reliable.

 Slightly louder at 63 dBA, Kohler whole-home generators still have a huge number of factors in their favor.
 It has a fast 10-second response time, and its corrosion-proof construction protects the motor and electronics against all weather conditions.

 A whole-house generator from Briggs & Stratton easily powers all your home’s electrical needs while keeping your family safe and comfortable.
 The Guardian line produces about 66 dBA when heard from 23 feet away, and the scheduled weekly test mode runs at a low RPM for less disturbance.

 Many variables come into play when it comes to sound, and a generator’s surroundings can greatly impact how loud it is.
 For instance, if the equipment’s housed in or on concrete, the sound it produces will travel farther than from a generator that’s set among landscaping.

 A generator also creates different sound levels when it performs its weekly test and when it’s running under full capacity, so you may need to decide which of these noise levels you care about more.
 Lastly, noise is a subjective topic.
 A noise level one person finds unbearable may be entirely acceptable to another.
 In other words, a “quiet” generator does not mean the same thing to everyone.

 If you want to reduce a generator’s noise even further, here are some tips other homeowners have found useful.

 - Move the generator further away from your home.

 - Face exhaust pipes up or away from you.